openstate/datasets/osn/README.md

 Team: Lex, Arjan, Tim e.a.

-##GENERAL IDEA
+###GENERAL IDEA

 To identify governments with a unique identifier.
 However, there is no central database of governments.
 Our ambition is to have an updatable list of governments in the Netherlands, that is completely transparant.
 This means that a count of all governments can be done on a regular basis by rebuilding the list based on all sources.
 OSN is short for Overheids Service Nummer, which means government service number.

-A DEFINITION OF GOVERNMENT
+###A DEFINITION OF GOVERNMENT

 There is much debate about the definition.

 Let's start with definitions used by the government itself:

 De overheid bestaat uit drie lagen: de centrale of rijksoverheid, de provincies en de gemeenten.
 Andere delen van de overheid zijn in eerste instantie op grond van hun functie ingedeeld.

-Rijksoverheid
-Provincies
-Gemeenten
-Hoge Colleges van Staat
-Adviesorganen
-Waterschappen
-Openbare lichamen voor beroep en bedrijf
+Rijksoverheid, Provincies, Gemeenten, Hoge Colleges van Staat, Adviesorganen, Waterschappen, Openbare lichamen voor beroep en bedrijf, Zelfstandige bestuursorganen. https://www.overheid.nl/zo-werkt-de-overheid/wie-vormen-de-overheid/
-Zelfstandige bestuursorganen
-https://www.overheid.nl/zo-werkt-de-overheid/wie-vormen-de-overheid/

 Een meer juridische definitie is te vinden via het Wet normering bezoldiging topfunctionarissen publieke en semipublieke sector